KL2400030623/frontend-project/README-random-test.md

 Usage

 1. Ensure you have Node.js installed (Node 12+ recommended).
+2. Install dependencies (adds multipart parsing support):

+   npm install

-2. (Optional) Start the included test server to accept submissions locally:
+3. (Optional) Start the included test server to accept submissions locally:

    npm run start-server

-   The server listens on port 3000 by default and will append received JSON to `logs/feedbacks.jsonl`.
+   The server listens on port 3000 by default and will append received JSON to `logs/feedbacks.jsonl` and store uploaded files in `uploads/`.

-3. Run the script with node (or use the npm helper):
+4. Run the script with node (or use the npm helper):

    node scripts/send_random_feedback.js --url http://localhost:3000/feedback --count 50 --delay 100 --concurrency 1
    # or